 You must fill all the gaps before clicking ‘Check Answers!’

 In addition to these components, there is also a collection of registers that form part of the CPU.
-A register is a small (typically 64 bitsgigabytesnibblesmegabytes for a modern PC) but quick-to-access storage area, each of which can store a single piece of information.
-There are generalisedgeneral-purposespecialisedmultipurpose registers, whose behaviour will vary depending on the nature of the program being run, and special-purpose registers, which each have a clearly defined role.
+A register is a small (typically 64 nibblesbitsmegabytesgigabytes for a modern PC) but quick-to-access storage area, each of which can store a single piece of information.
+There are multipurposespecialisedgeneral-purposegeneralised registers, whose behaviour will vary depending on the nature of the program being run, and special-purpose registers, which each have a clearly defined role.

-In order for the behaviour of the various CPU components to be synchronised, the timermultiplexorpulsarclock sends out a pulse on a regular basis – typically billions of times per second.
+In order for the behaviour of the various CPU components to be synchronised, the clocktimerpulsarmultiplexor sends out a pulse on a regular basis – typically billions of times per second.
 A task can be commenced only as one of these pulses take place, although multiple pulses may occur before a task is completed.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!